Contractors, Land Developers and Oversize/Overmass (OSOM) Heavy Vehicles

 Heavy Vehicle Access Request (Oversize/Overmass)

-Registered Transport companies log in to Permitted and use the ‘Heavy Vehicle’ TAB to apply for a motorway access request, with:
+Registered Transport companies log in to Permitted and use the ‘Heavy Vehicle’ TAB to apply for a motorway authority request, with:

 - Start and End Date for travel on M7 motorway (including estimated times on M7)